 The Pinellas Suncoast Transit Authority (PSTA) provides Demand Response Transportation services for people who, because of their disability, are unable to safely and independently utilize PSTA buses.
 DART service is a form of public transportation which meets PSTA’s obligations to provide door-to-door service which parallels or “complements” local bus service in accordance with the Americans with Disabilities Act (ADA).
 Passengers will be required to share a ride whenever possible, as is done on the regular bus system.

 The Americans with Disabilities Act (ADA) makes it possible for people with disabilities to have better access to the community.
-PSTA's "functional" DART certification process will encourage people to use regular PSTA fixed-route service whenever possible.
+PSTA's DART eligibility process will encourage people to use regular PSTA fixed-route service whenever possible.
 In this way, PSTA is ensuring that DART will only be used by those who truly need the service.
-A "functional" certification process determines if a person has the ability to use the regular bus.
+The eligibility process determines if a person has the ability to use the regular bus.
 It does not make decisions based on the type of disability you have or a specific diagnosis by a physician.
 Rather, it determines if you are able to do such things as travel to a bus stop, board a bus, and navigate the fixed route system.
-In-person assessments are also utilized on an as-needed basis to facilitate determining eligibility.
 Eligibility for DART service is based on how a person's disability under ADA affects daily life activities which would prevent the use of accessible fixed-route service.

 Eligibility includes those persons who, because of their disability, cannot independently use a regular, accessible bus.Category 2